arl/statsviz/CONTRIBUTING.md

 ## Examples

-There are many Go libraries to handle HTTP routing.
+There are many Go libraries to handle HTTP requests, routing, etc..

 Feel free to add an example to show how to register statsviz with your favourite library.

-Please add a directory under `./_example`.
+To do so, please add a directory under `./_example`.
 For instance, if you want to add an example showing how to register statsviz within library `foobar`:

  - create a directory `./_example/foobar/`